Yasin Güreler

-Yasin Güreler (born 2 July 1991) is a Turkish football player who plays as a left-back for Gençlerbirliği.
+Yasin Güreler (born 2 July 1991) is a Turkish football player who plays as a left-back for TFF 1.
+Lig club Manisa.

 Professional career

 Güreler is a youth product of İzmir Gençlikvespor, Altay, Çamdibi Altınokspor, Türk Telekomspor and Yeşilova.
 He became a professional with Menemenspor in the TFF Third League in 2011, and played there for 7 years where he helped them achieve promotion to the TFF Second League.
 He transferred to Hatayspor in the summer of 2018, and he helped them win the 2019–20 season.
 On 15 August 2020, he transferred to Tuzlaspor on a free transfer.
 He moved to Ankaragücü in the summer of 2021, and again won the TFF First League, earning promotion to the Süper Lig.
 He made his Süper Lig debut with Ankaragücü in a 2–1 loss to Alanyaspor on 9 September 2022, scoring his side's only goal.